 It is very well-known that he was friends with the likes of Muhammad Ali, Gordon Parks and James Baldwin, and he had briefly met King.
 But how many other Black icons crossed paths with him?
-In honor of Malcolm’s birthday, The Urban Daily researched some of the Black celebrities who described meeting the man of the day.
+In honor of Malcolm X’s birthday, we researched some of the Black celebrities who described meeting the man of the day.
 Here are 10 of those encounters.

 Believe it or not, Rosa Parks identified with Malcolm X as much as she did with King.
 While she supported non-violent tactics, she admired how Malcolm took pride in Black people.
 In fact, she considered Malcolm to be one of her personal heroes.
 Malcolm also saw her as courageous and praised her in speeches as an inspirational activist.

 Their last encounter would be on February 14, 1965, at an event in Detroit for the Afro-American Broadcasting Association.
 Despite having his house firebombed that day, Malcolm still traveled to the Motor City and delivered what is now known as his “Last Speech.”
 Parks was honored for her dedication to activism at the event, and she spoke with Malcolm afterward.
 A week later, Malcolm would be assassinated.